NBIK15007U Advanced Ecology

-- Written examination, 3 hours under invigilationWritten assignment, group essay 5 daysEvaluation based on written exam and a group essay.
-The written exam contributes 70% of the final grade, while the essay contributes 30%.
-The written exam and the essay must be passed separately.
-The written exam and the essay do not need to be passed in the same exam period.
+- Written examination, 3 hours under invigilationWritten assignment, individual essay 9 daysEvaluation based on individual written exam and individual essay.
+The written exam contributes 70% of the final grade, while the individual essay contributes 30%.

 - Only certain aids allowed

 Books, exercise instructions, articles used in class, own notes, calculator and tablet/computer.
-Use of internet is not allowed
+Use of internet is not allowed.

 - Marking scale

 - 7-point grading scale

 - No external censorship